©

 Vars in sealskins

 Take to the skies and escape to the heart of a larch forest.
-This is a purely wild form of snow sports that allows you to discover the mountains in a different way.
+It’s a purely wild form of skiing that lets you discover the mountains in a whole new way.
 This authentic activity with signposted itineraries will give you a unique experience.

 Discover